Applying for Student Employment

 - Before You Apply - PDF FileTips and Important Information

 For in-person assistance with the application, please visit the StarZone on the 2nd floor of the Gannon Building, or call the 517-483-1957.

 For career advising, resume, and interview assistance, please visit Career and Employment Services in the StarZone, or call 517-483-1957.

 The Financial Aid Office and the Career and Employment Services Department partner to offer services related to employment for students.
 The Financial Aid Office is responsible for the management of all on-campus Student Employment, off-campus Federal Work-Study employment and America Reads Tutors.
 Career and Employment Services provides employment services such as resume writing assistance and special population resources.
-All on-campus, off-campus Federal Work-Study, America Reads Tutor and external employment positions are posted through HR Employment Opportunities.
-Off-campus Federal Work-Study and other external employment positions are posted through Student Job Link.
-To qualify for all on-campus, off-campus Federal Work-Study and America Reads Tutor Student Employees, the student:
+All on-campus jobs, including the America Reads Tutor positions, are posted through HR Employment Opportunities.
+Off-campus Federal Work-Study and other external jobs are posted through Student Job Link.
+In order to qualify for all on-campus, off-campus Federal Work-Study and America Reads Tutor positions, the student:

 - Must have a minimum 2.0 GPA or have approval to waive requirement.